 Everything evolves, matures, grows, changes, betters, worsens, decays, accelerates & decelerates in nature.
 Sometimes quickly, sometimes slowly but nothing is ever still.

-Actually, you might think that you're just sitting there looking at this sketch and reading this text.
+Actually, you might think that you're just reading this text.
 On the bus, on a train.
-Even if you're in a lobby or on your couch at home not moving for hours on a lazy Sunday, you are still traveling an incredible amount of kilometres per second ... that is: every second.
+Even if you're in a lobby or on the couch you haven't left in two days., you are still traveling an incredible distance every second you don't move.

 Think about that for only one second ...
 BAM!
-You just moved about the distance between Brussels and Lisbon :D
+You basically just moved about the distance between Paris and Lisbon :D

-By going through each level of motion and add it all up at the end, you'll be surprised about how wild the ride actually is.
+By going through each level of motion and adding it all up at the end, you'll be surprised about how wild the ride actually is.

 Let's start small and assume you are actually giving in to inaction.
 If we opt for a lazy Sunday freezing our ass off on one of Earth's poles, we'll actually rotate on our own axis once every day, very slowly.
 If we are chilling in the warm lush equator region, we're going at 1600km/hour.
+That's already something!
 We don't feel it for the same reason we don't feel stuck in our seats in cars or airplanes - speed is relative.
-We only feel it when it changes.
-Just like social inequalities and privileges.
+We only feel it when it changes... like social inequalities and privileges ... :-)